onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

     :id: R-35666
     :target: VNF
     :keyword: MUST
+    :validation_mode: static
+    :updated: casablanca

     If a VNF has an internal network, the VNF Heat Orchestration Template **MUST** include the heat resources to create the internal network.

 .. req::
     :id: R-86972
     :target: VNF
     :keyword: SHOULD
+    :updated: casablanca

     A VNF **SHOULD** create the internal network in the VNF's Heat Orchestration Template Base Module.